fhiso/legacy-format/dates.md

 uncertainty in the intended *precision* of an *age*, there is little practical difference.
-The case for interpreting "`<`" as less than or equal to is weaker, but there seem to current examples where "`<`" has been used on *ages* inferred from an *age* given a few months later.
+The case for interpreting "`<`" as less than or equal to is weaker, but there are examples in current GEDCOM files where "`<`" has been used on *ages* inferred from an *age* given a few months later.
 {/}

-{.example} If a source gives an individual's *age* as 52 in March, their *age* might be inferred to be "`< 52y`" the preceeding January.
-In practice they might be 51 or 52, asuming the source is *accurate*.
+{.example} If a source gives an individual's *age* as 52 in March, their *age* might be inferred to be "`< 52y`" the preceding January.
+In practice, they might be 51 or 52, assuming the source is *accurate*.
 However, it is normally best not to infer *ages* and only to record *ages* when they are given in sources.